wp-plugins/nextgen-facebook/readme.txt

 * Provides Facebook, Google+ and Twitter URL profile contact fields.
 * Includes a Google / SEO description meta tag if a known SEO plugin is not detected.
 * Validation tools and meta tag preview information on admin edit pages.
-* Provides social sharing buttons in content, excerpt, widget, shortcode, floating sidebar, and/or PHP function.
+* Provides social sharing buttons for the content, excerpt, widget, shortcode, floating sidebar, and/or PHP function.
 * Includes a default stylesheet for all social sharing button locations.

 **Pro / Power-User Version**